itserg2008/exchange-prototype/README.md

 docker-compose --env-file env.dev up --build
 ```

-Once all the containers are started, please open [http://localhost](http://localhost)
+Once all the containers are started, please open [http://localhost](http://localhost) to interact with exchange form.

 Administrator page is available at [http://localhost/transactions](http://localhost/transactions)